 How to insure your rental home

-Whose insurance pays for water damage in the home?
-Who is liable if the basement storage unit is broken into?
+Whose insurance covers water damage in the home?
+Who is liable if if someone breaks into your basement storage unit?

 Real estate insurance